-She has also conducted yoga workshops, retreats & had guest teaching posts in New Zealand, Australia & China, and often collaborated with other teachers in particular Vicki Soper at Breathing Space Yoga Group in Newmarket,
+She has also conducted yoga workshops, retreats & had guest teaching posts, in New Zealand, Australia & China in different yoga methods, and collaborated with other teachers, in particular:

-Stephanie Nelson & Kiri Sutherland in the Trinity yoga collaboration,
+Stephanie Nelson & Kiri Sutherland in the Trinity Yoga collaboration,

 and Tiffany Fleetwood-Bird in the Vinyasa Krama NZ collaboration.

 After the recommendation of a friend I attended my first class with an icon of the Auckland yoga scene, Mandy White.
-Not really knowing what to expect I unwittingly attended an advanced Iyengar style class (generally static poses held for a period of time with lots of attention to detail and the use of props to aid body alignment).
+Not really knowing what to expect I unwittingly attended an advanced Iyengar style class (generally static poses held for a period of time with attention to detail and the use of props to aid body alignment).
 I loved it, though it was an intense experience and knew I had found what I was looking for, though the style was not quite the right fit for me.

 As I was driving home from my first Yoga Class, along a road I’d travelled many times I saw a sign for Stress Less Yoga Centre, how had I missed it before?…this sounded a better fit.
 I pulled in and though the centre was closed, was perusing the timetable, when Julie Emerson, the director of the school appeared, she just happened to be there.
 We chatted and the following week I started attending regular classes.
 Julie become my first teacher, she taught a contemporary Vinyasa style (smoothly connecting one pose to the next with the breath).
 After a couple of years Julie asked if I wanted to train to be a teacher.

-In an apprenticeship style setting I did a one year teacher training with Julie and begun teaching.
+In an apprenticeship style setting I did a one year Vinyasa teacher training with Julie and begun teaching.
 Soon after completing my training, Julie moved to the U.S.A and Stress Less Yoga closed.
 I was on my own for a few years, continuing to practice the sequences I had learnt and teaching them in local gyms including Mainly Women in Newmarket, Onehunga and Mt Roskill Aquasport.

 During the week of my 30th birthday, Pattabhi Jois along with his daughter Saraswathi and grandson Sharath held a workshop at the Yoga Academy, which was my first experience with the Jois family.
-The following July, I made my first trip to India so I could study with them again in Mysore and from then on India was in my blood.
+The following July, I made my first trip to India so I could study with them again in Mysore, and from then on India was in my blood.

-For nearly 15 years I was lucky enough to practice for at least a couple of weeks with Peter Sanson, a bedrock of the Ashtanga Yoga community in New Zealand.
+For nearly 15 years I was lucky enough to practice for at least a couple of weeks a year with Peter Sanson, a bedrock of the Ashtanga Yoga community in New Zealand.
 His style of delivery resonated deeply with me and transported me back to India in spirit.
 He was always encouraging and I felt an internal softening when practicing with him.

 Dena Kingberg, a senior Ashtanga teacher from Australia has been a regular visiting teacher to New Zealand, and her influence is seen in the teaching here.
-It was always a pleasure to practice with her when she visited Auckland, where she inspired as an experienced female practitioner.
+It was always a pleasure to practice with her when she visited Auckland, where she inspired me as an experienced female practitioner.
 She delivers her wisdom of yoga with great eloquence and I loved the slowly deepening connection with her, which excited and comforted me at the same time as it seemed to have no end to it’s depth.

-His open-minded, enquiring approach liberating and was delighted to host him in Auckland on his first teaching visit to New Zealand, at the beginning of 2014 and again for a 10 day retreat on Waiheke in January 2016.
+His open-minded, enquiring approach was liberating, and I was delighted to host him in Auckland on his first teaching visit to New Zealand, at the beginning of 2014 and again for a 10 day retreat on Waiheke in January 2016.
 He also provided the rare gift of mentoring both as a student and especially as a teacher, of which I am most grateful.

 Krishnamacharya Yoga Mandiram (KYM)

-Along with a lecture with him in New Zealand around 2000, and work with one of his senior teachers here, Bernadette Rae, I was inspired on my first trip to India to visit the school he set up in his father Krishnamacharya’s honour located in Chennai, India.
+Along with a lecture with him in New Zealand around 2000, and work with one of his senior teachers here, Bernadette Rae, I was inspired on my first trip to India to visit the school he set up in his father Krishnamacharya’s honour, located in Chennai, India.
 I had a couple of one on one sessions with the teachers there and attended another lecture with Desikachar.
 I returned a couple of years later for a 2 week Chanting Course at Vedavani, a division of KYM.